belvedere-trading/vigilance/README.md

 ## Quickstart

-Vigilance can be installed with `pip` from the root of its source directory.
-The package should be uploaded to pypi soon.
+Vigilance can be installed from PyPi with `pip`.

 ```
-pip install . --user
+pip install vigilance
 ```

 The tool has a very simple interface: